 DO NOT use perfumes or scented cleaning sprays.
 Use trigger sprays instead of aerosols.

-Discuss any other possible triggers with your health care provider and how to avoid them.
+Discuss any other possible triggers with your provider and how to avoid them.

 Asthma triggers - stay away from; Asthma triggers - avoiding; Reactive airway disease - triggers; Bronchial asthma - triggers